jutraim/qs-components/README.md

         }
     }
     // OPTIONAL!
+    LiveShaderConnector {
         // This can be wherever you want,
+        id: liveShaderConnector
+        compiler: liveShaderCompiler
         // It connects to shader compiler signals and creates compilation related logs for you.
         // It can also be used to track compiler states.
         // Useful if you want to create your own shadertoy.
-    LiveShaderConnector {
-        id: liveShaderConnector
-        compiler: liveShaderCompiler
     }

+    Text {
+        // This is just an example
+        text: "Shader compiler status: " + liveShaderConnector.compileState
     }
+}
 ```

 Notes:
-- The component exposes signals `compiled` and `compileError` (or similarly named in
-	the QML source) — check the component file for the exact property/signal names.
-Use
-	them to surface errors to the UI or console.
+- The component exposes signals `compiled` and `compileError` (or similarly named in the QML source) — check the component file for the exact property/signal names.
+Usethem to surface errors to the UI or console.
-- When `LiveShaderWatcher` detects a change in a shader source it will ask the
-	`LiveShaderCompiler` to recompile and emit events you can react to.
+- When `LiveShaderWatcher` detects a change in a shader source it will ask the `LiveShaderCompiler` to recompile and emit events you can react to.
+- After you're done editing, you can completely remove the `LiveShaderCompiler` component from your shell and use the ShaderEffect normally.

 ## Usage
 1. Edit GLSL files under `LiveShaderCompiler/shader/` and save — the watcher should pick up changes and trigger recompilation.
 Obviously, the shader compiler component **MUST** be loaded in your shell while you are editing the shaders.